 Where interior coatings are to be applied provide equipment to maintain a minimum of 6.5 degrees Celsius dew point depression between internal steel surface temperature and internal ambient air dew point temperature and a relative humidity of 40% maximum inside the tank.

-Dehumidification shall be performed in accordance with contract requirements and manufactures recommendations; whichever is more stringent and will not negatively impact the application and curing of the coating system.
+Dehumidification shall be performed in accordance with Contract requirements and manufactures recommendations; whichever is more stringent and will not negatively impact the application and curing of the coating system.

 Operate dehumidification equipment 24 hours a Day on a continuous basis during cleaning, priming and painting and until the coatings have fully cured.